 Copyright © Kaufman Englett Lynd, PLLC

 Main Office: 150 North Orange Avenue Suite 100, Orlando, Florida 32801.
 Attorney Jeffrey Kaufman, Licensed in New York.
 Disclaimer: the purpose of this site is to provide information about legal options, not to provide legal or professional advice.
 You should not assume that the information in this site applies to your case without consulting with an attorney first.
 Requesting an initial consultation does not create an attorney client relationship.
 The hiring of a lawyer is an important decision that should not be solely based on advertisement.
 Before you decide, ask us about our qualifications and experience.
-KEL Attorneys is a full service Law Firm with offices in Orlando and Tampa, Florida.
+KEL Attorneys is a full service Law Firm with offices in Orlando, Tampa and 10 additional locations throughout Florida.
 Our attorneys handle all areas of Law, including Foreclosure Defense, Loan Modifications, Real Estate Transactions, and Real Estate Litigation, as well as IRS Debt Settlement.